Pfeiffer Visiting Scholar Lecture Series

 Cultural Competence Education

-The Stanford University School of Medicine and the Center of Excellence in Diversity in Medical Education (COEDME), sponsors a quarterly lecture series in which distinguished minority faculty members and scholars from across the country deliver academic presentations on topics relating to minority health.
+The Stanford University School of Medicine and the Office of Diversity in Medical Education sponsors a quarterly lecture series in which distinguished minority faculty members and scholars from across the country deliver academic presentations on topics relating to minority health.
 This program was instituted in order to bring prominent minority faculty and scholars to meet with Stanford’s medical students, residents, fellows, and faculty during the academic year.
 All scholars are chosen by the School of Medicine’s minority medical student groups, specifically

 - Stanford Latino Medical Student Association (LMSA)